Help Center Content Audit Tool for SEO and AI Search

 What does the help center audit look for?

-Can support documentation drive conversions?
+Can support documentation influence buyer decisions?

 What is the most common issue on knowledge base pages?